Tuna Salad with Apples

 Recipe Notes

-• Choose Your Preferred Tuna – I typically use solid white albacore for its firm texture and mild flavor, but chunk light tuna works just as well if you prefer a softer consistency.
+- Tuna – I use solid white albacore for its firm texture and mild flavor.
+Chunk light tuna works just as well if you prefer a softer consistency.
+Drain it really well before mixing so the salad doesn’t get watery.

 How to make Apple Cranberry Tuna Salad